Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Discussion

 Integrating the evolution of both antigenic and non-antigenic traits drastically changes the eco-evolutionary constraints shaping the endemicity of rapidly evolving viruses.
 Namely, we have observed how immune escape alone predicts that more infectious pathogens are more likely to become endemic.
-Conversely, in presence of evolution in transmissibility, viruses with low basic reproduction number, i.e ${\mathcal{R}^{wt}_0}\simeq 1$, are more likely to persist in the population that those with intermediate infectiousness, e.g. ${\mathcal{R}^{wt}_0}\simeq 2$.
-To characterize analytically this behavior, we have developed a simplistic model assuming that virus traits evolve deterministically.
-Our analysis reveals that the non-monotonic behavior emerges because the latter viruses generate much shorter epidemic outbreaks, thus not being able to evolve their transmissibility to reach the critical value needed to become endemic.
-Interestingly, the non-monotonic behavior of the endemicity of epidemic outbreaks has been already reported for other variants of the SIR model including demographic births and deaths~\cite{parsons2024probability,van1997stochastic}.
+Conversely, in presence of evolution in infectiousness, viruses with low basic reproduction number, i.e ${\mathcal{R}^{wt}_0}\simeq 1$, are more likely to persist in the population than those with intermediate infectiousness, e.g. ${\mathcal{R}^{wt}_0}\simeq 2$.
+To characterize analytically this behavior, we have developed a simplistic model assuming a constant evolution in viral traits.
+Our analysis reveals that the non-monotonic behavior emerges because the latter viruses generate much shorter epidemic outbreaks, thus not being able to accumulate neither enough viral diversity nor enough infectiousness to persist in the population.